 It has always been the charity's aim to make this school one of the best in Kenya.
 The charity has ensured that the school has excellent teachers and is well stocked with educational material.
-At the end of 2017, the school had 40 computers and broadband, via satellite.
+At the end of 2018, the school had 40 chrome-book computers, a school file server with educational materials and broadband, via satellite.